CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 *This operation involves Globus (https://globus.org/), a non-profit DataCite partner.
 You may want to check also [ORCID Client Terms of Use](https://info.orcid.org/public-client-terms-of-service/) and this statement about [personal data transfer by ORCID from EU to the US](https://info.orcid.org/our-principles-policies/faq-orcid-and-ecj-schrems-ii-decision/).*

 To proceed, sign in with your ORCID account to the [Datacite profile service](https://profiles.datacite.org/).
-To learn more about [DataCite profiles](https://support.datacite.org/docs/datacite-profiles-user-documentation).
+More info about [DataCite profiles here](https://support.datacite.org/docs/datacite-profiles-user-documentation).

 Select `Settings` menu option.
 Create an ORCID token and enable auto-update to get a profile similar to this one: